alteryx/evalml/docs/source/api_reference.rst

 Feature Selectors
 -----------------

-Feature selectors are transformers that select a subset of relevant features for the model.
+Feature selectors select a subset of relevant features for the model.

 .. autosummary::
     :toctree: generated